SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 > Within the descriptions of several Advantages, Disadvantages, and
 > Special Abilities, you’ll notice references to game
 > mechanics that haven’t been explained yet (like the Critical
-> Failure die result and the names of diﬃculty levels).
+> Failure die result and the names of difficulty levels).
 If this
 > is your ﬁrst time playing a D6 game, you can ignore these for
 > now.
 You’ll learn more about them in the next chapter.
 Once
 > you start playing adventures, you’ll ﬁnd the game mechanics